 DOES PAPER LITTER ABSORB URINE?

 Yes, it does.
 In fact, some paper brands are more absorbent than traditional clay.
-But wood pellets absorb better than paper, as you can see from this video.
+But wood pellets absorb better than paper.

 As you can see, paper cat litter has numerous benefits for your kitty’s health and is an excellent eco-friendly option.

 Moreover, paper cat litter has minimal dust production, so it’s an excellent choice for allergy-prone cats, even if it tracks a bit more than clay-based brands.

 What do you think about paper cat litter?
 Have you ever used paper pellets?
 Share what your cat thinks of them in the comment section.